Which DA PAM covers the Geneva Convention?

 What documents must POWs be allowed to keep upon capture?

-keep their identity cards and personal papers.
+They may keep their identity cards and personal papers.

 What publication governs the rights and obligations for POWs under the Geneva Convention?